Research

 Neural Neoplasms

 The Neural Neoplasms Theme aims to unravel the fundamental mechanisms governing primary and metastatic tumors of the brain, spine, skull base, and peripheral nerves.
 A key focus is understanding how the unique integration of these tumors within the nervous system influences their behavior, progression, and resistance to therapy.
 This includes investigating the cellular, molecular, and genetic drivers of tumor dynamics and exploring how neural signaling and interactions within the tumor microenvironment contribute to tumor growth and treatment resistance.
-This theme also seeks to identify biomarkers for diagnosis, prognosis, and therapeutic targeting, leveraging insights from neuroscience to develop new precision medicine approaches for these challenging cancers.
+This theme also seeks to identify biomarkers for diagnosis, prognosis and therapeutic targeting, leveraging insights from neuroscience to develop new precision medicine approaches for these challenging cancers.
 Recently funded initiatives falling within this theme include the following:

 - FY25